snowflakedb/pdo_snowflake/README.rst

 Installing the Driver on Linux and macOS
 ----------------------------------------

 #.
-Copy :code:`pdo_snowflake.so` from the directory where you built the driver to the PHP extension directory (the same directory
+Copy :code:`pdo_snowflake.so` from the :code:`modules` subdirectory in the repository to the PHP extension directory.
-   that contains the :code:`pdo.so` file).

    To find the PHP extension directory, run: